Improved performance guarantees for Tukey's median: Introduction

 where $Z_j = \Sigma^{-1/2}(X_j - \mu)$ has centered isotropic distribution (i.e. the covariance of $Z_1$ is the identity matrix).
 Due to this property, existing literature that investigates the proximity between the population median $\mu$ and its data-dependent counterpart $\wh\mu_n$ often focuses on the estimation error measured in the Mahalanobis distance $\|\Sigma^{-1/2}(\wh\mu_n(X_1,\ldots,X_n) - \mu)\|_2$.
 Since $\Sigma$ is typically unknown, one may instead prefer to measure the error with respect to the usual Euclidean distance $\|\wh \mu_n - \mu\|_2$.

-In this paper, we establish certain optimality properties of Tukey's median.
+In this paper, we make a step towards establishing optimality properties of Tukey's median.
 Specifically, we prove (see Theorem \ref{th:affine}) that the size of the error $\|\wh \mu_n - \mu\|_2$ is controlled by the \emph{effective rank} of $\Sigma$ defined as the ratio of the trace $\tr(\Sigma)$ and the spectral norm $\|\Sigma\|$,

 as opposed to the ambient dimension $d$.
-Finally, we investigate robustness properties of Tukey's median and the effects of adversarial contamination on the error.
-While this question has been answered for isotropic distributions (equivalently, for the error with respect to the Mahalanobis norm, see \citep{chen2018robust}), the case of Euclidean distance poses new challenges.
-We give a partial answer in Corollary \ref{corollary:rates}.
-The remaining open problems are discussed in the section \ref{section:discussion}.
+The latter can be much larger than $r(\Sigma)$ if the underlying distribution is concentrated near a low-dimensional subspace of $\mb R^d$.
+We then investigate robustness properties of Tukey's median and the effects of adversarial contamination on the error.
+While this question has been answered for isotropic distributions (equivalently, for the error with respect to the Mahalanobis norm, see \cite{chen2018robust}), the case of Euclidean distance poses new challenges.
+We give a partial answer to this question in Corollary \ref{corollary:rates}.
+The remaining open problems are discussed in Section \ref{section:discussion}.